 READ THE Initiative

-Guided by its Green Economy Transition approach and Economic Inclusion Strategy, the Bank helps its countries of operations to achieve a just transition by harnessing the power of the private sector to accelerate the transition towards sustainable and inclusive market economies.
+The Initiative combines EBRD’s ‘green’ and ‘inclusive’ strategic priorities.
+It is guided by its Green Economy Transition approach and Economic Inclusion Strategy, the Bank helps its countries of operations to achieve a just transition by harnessing the power of the private sector to accelerate the transition towards sustainable and inclusive market economies.

 The EBRD’s experience of supporting economic inclusion through private sector investments and associated policy engagement to achieve structural change provides the basis for its approach to supporting vulnerable communities and workers as part of a just transition.

 Further insights have emerged from a wide review of literature on the transition away from carbon-intensive sectors in other geographies.
 These are centred on the role of strategic planning, strong institutions and the need for a range of different interventions.